Engaged Citizen Corps

 - Must be a U.S. Citizen or lawful permanent resident of the U.S. (The Engaged Citizen Corps is tied to AmeriCorps, which is a federally-run program).

-- Members will take their First Year Seminar class together as a cohort, a 1-credit year-long seminar with the ECC Program Coordinator, an Information Literacy online J-Term Course, and a Spring course tied to the topic of engaged citizenship (11 credits total).
+- Members will take their First Year Seminar class together as a cohort, a 1.5-credit seminar with the ECC Coordinator each semester that fulfills the Engaged Citizen AOI, and an online J-term course that fulfills the Information Literacy AOI (9 credits total).

 - Members will be expected to reflect critically on their experience and the impact to the community and him or herself.

-Students of colors and first generation students are strongly encouraged to apply.
+Students of color and first generation students are strongly encouraged to apply.

 Check out the Frequently Asked Questions page for more information.
 You can also contact Amanda Martin at (515)-271-2767 or email firstname.lastname@example.org.